-KU, Les Miles reportedly paid former football player to keep quiet about problems
+KU, Les Miles reportedly paid former football player to keep quiet about threats

 Latest Weather Blog

-KU, Les Miles reportedly paid former football player to keep quiet about problems
+KU, Les Miles reportedly paid former football player to keep quiet about threats

 A former University of Kansas football player is considering legal action against the university and former head coach Les Miles.